Last Updated: March 6, 2025

 Lastly, unlike ZTNA or SASE, SD-WAN doesn’t have encryption by default.
 Each SD-WAN solution has different security features so that the system may introduce new threats.

-To mitigate cyber security risks, an SD-WAN solution should have access control, an authentication mechanism, encryption, traffic segmentation, and intrusion detection.
+To mitigate cybersecurity risks, an SD-WAN solution should incorporate access controls, an authentication mechanism, encryption, traffic segmentation, and intrusion detection.

 Virtual Desktop Infrastructure (VDI)